 When you choose LeafFilter as your gutter protection solution, you’ll enjoy the peace of mind that your gutters are protected for life.

-Our sleek design and elevated mesh pattern breaks the water tension as leaves, debris, pine needles and shingle grit are diverted over the subtle drip edge and water is pulled through into your gutters.
+Our sleek design and elevated mesh pattern will break the water tension as leaves, debris, pine needles and shingle grit are diverted over the subtle drip edge and water is pulled through into your gutters.

 At LeafFilter it’s our top priority to provide our customers with the best gutter guard on the market, right along with the best customer service.
-With our lifetime, transferable warranty, you’ll never have to worry about gutter cleaning again – we guarantee it!
+With our lifetime, transferable warranty, you’ll never have to worry about cleaning out gutters again – we guarantee it!